SylviaRemington/intro-to-mongoose-lab/README.md

 ## Notes from JS Section (so I understand the lab better)
 ### Intro to Mongoose Lab Objective:
 A Customer Relationship Management (CRM) tool is an application that allows a company to keep track of their customers.
-In this lab. you’re going to create a terminal-based CRM application that will have full CRUD functionality on a single model: Customer.
+In this lab, you’re going to create a terminal-based CRM application that will have full CRUD functionality on a single model: Customer.

 ### Adding/Installing a dependency/package called prompt-sync